Semantic Factorization and Descent: Introduction

 We do not present more than very basic toy examples of codensity monads.
 We refer to \cite[Chapter~II]{MR0280560} for the classical theory on codensity monads, while \cite{MR3856919, MR3080612} are recent considerations that can be particularly useful to understand interesting examples.

-Still in Section \ref{semanticandfurther}, Lemma \ref{teoremadeultimomomento} states a straightforward connection between opcomma objects and right Kan extensions.
+Still in Section \ref{semanticandfurther}, Lemma \ref{teoremadeultimomomento} gives a connection between opcomma objects and right Kan extensions.
 The statement is particularly useful for establishing an important adjunction (see Propositions \ref{rightkanextensionoftheidentityalongd0} and \ref{conditionofpreservation}) and proving the main results.
 The Dubuc-Street formal adjoint-functor theorem, also important for our proofs, is recalled in Theorem \ref{DUBUCSTREET}.

 The \textit{mate correspondence}~\cite[Proposition~2.1]{MR0357542} is a useful framework in $2$-dimensional category theory that states an isomorphism between two special double categories that come from each $2$-category $\AAA $.
 It plays a central role in the proof of Theorem \ref{principal}, but we only need it in very basic terms as recalled in Remark \ref{Mate Correspondence Theorem PhD}, with which we finish Section \ref{semanticandfurther}.